lgeurts/lgeurts.github.io/_posts/2021-11-02-aws-high-performance-cloud-gaming.md

   <img src="/assets/aws-parsec-setup/vpc-successfully-created.png" width="654">

 - The default VPC is configured to allow Internet access.
 My VPC has an ID of vpc-01fe1843d2da4b0e4.
-If I click on the Internet Gateways tab there's a new Internet Gateway attached to my default VPC.
+If I click on the Internet Gateways tab there's a new Internet Gateway attached to that VPC.
 I did not create this, AWS created it automatically at the time I set up my subscription.

   <img src="/assets/aws-parsec-setup/vpc-internet-gateway.png" width="654">